khalidryder777/BART---Abstractive-Summarization-and-KeyBERT---KeyWord-extraction-pipelines/README.md

       ['I visited Sam and Jessie between classes at their dorm and worked on their assignments.
 We went to eat before class and listened to', ....]
       ['Taylor ate with Ariel during their break between classes.
 They went to a local pizza shop to get a quick bite.
 They ate there',....]
       ['Taylor talked with Sam and Jessie as they waited for their professor to start the lecture.
 They made plans about what they would do',......]

+## Vii.
+Add the summarized data columns in appropriate places in the Original data frame and run STS method which will take in the original text and the summary column and output the sumilarity score.

 ## 2. KeyBERT---KeyWord-extraction